 |Sentence work||Improved Writing||Year Group TAs|

 |Individual Behaviour System||Improved behaviour||All staff|

 |Individual timetable||Improved behaviour||All staff|

 Pupil premium is also used to support individual children and families.
 Because we have excellent, trusting relationships with parents they feel able to come and talk to us when they are experiencing difficulty.
-We have used pupil premium during 18-19 to fund transport to enable parents and child to attend medical appointments, to fund breakfast and after school club provision to enable parents to attend important appointments, to subsidise the cost of school trips and swimming.

 If you would like to find out more about Pupil Premium please talk to Mrs. Edwards.